-Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011
+Adopted by the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011,

-and the title (Statement to Declaration) changed by the 66th WMA General Assembly, Moscow, Russia, October 2015
+the title (Statement to Declaration) changed by the 66th WMA General Assembly, Moscow, Russia, October 2015

-The social determinants of health are: the conditions in which people are born, grow, live, work and age; and the societal influences on these conditions.
+The social determinants of health are the conditions in which people are born, grow, are educated, live, work and age; and the societal influences on these conditions.
 The social determinants of health are major influences on both quality of life, including good health, and length of disability-free life expectancy.
-While health care will attempt to pick up the pieces and repair the damage caused by premature ill health, it is these social, cultural, environmental, economic and other factors that are the major causes of rates of illness and, in particular, the magnitude of health inequalities.
+Social determinants of health also include the impact of racism and discrimination, not just from an individualized or interpersonal perspective, but from structural and institutional perspectives.

 The work on social determinants goes far beyond this focus on proximate causes and considers the “causes of the causes”.
-For example, smoking, obesity, alcohol, sedentary life style are all causes of illness.
-A social determinants approach addresses the causes of these causes; and in particular how they contribute to social inequalities in health.
-It focuses not only on individual behaviours but seeks to address the social and economic circumstances that give rise to premature ill health, throughout the life course.
-The voice of the medical profession has been most important in these examples of tackling the causes of the causes.
+For example, smoking, obesity, alcohol, sedentary lifestyle are all causes of illness.
+A social determinants approach addresses the causes of these causes; and in particular how they contribute to social inequities in health.
+This approach focuses not only on individual behaviors but seeks to address the social and economic circumstances that give rise to premature poor health, throughout the life course.
+The voice of the medical profession has been and continues to be important in tackling these causes of the causes.

-The WMA should help to gather data of examples that are working, and help to engage doctors and other health professionals in trying new and innovative solutions.
-It should work with national associations to educate and inform their members and put pressure on national governments to take the appropriate steps to try to minimise these root causes of premature ill health.
-In Britain, for example, the national government has issued a public health white paper that has at its heart reduction of health inequalities through action on the social determinants of health; several local areas have drawn up plans of action; there are good examples of general practice that work across sectors improve the quality of people’s lives and hence reduce health inequalities.
+- The WMA and National Medical Associations should encourage governments and international bodies to take action on and implement specific policies and tools addressing health inequity and the social determinants of health.
+Some governments have taken initial steps to reduce health inequity by taking action on the social determinants of health; local areas have drawn up plans of action; there are good examples of general practice that work across sectors improving the quality of people’s lives and hence reduce health inequity.
 The WMA should gather examples of good practice from its members and promote further work in this area.